 Another key factor is the centrality of the position.
 Remote and temporary positions have less impact on the culture, so cultural fit is less important.
 Managers, on the other hand, play a major role in determining the culture, so it’s highly important in management roles.

 The third key factor is the stage and centrality of the organisation.
 In larger, more established organisations, the work tends to be more systematised, there is more management capacity, and the culture is more established.
 This makes it easier to absorb people with different values.
-Likewise, the more central the organisation to the community, the more important fit is.
-For instance, GiveWell regularly hires people who aren’t as motivated by effective altruism, which works because they’re more established and focus heavily on international development, which has a pre-existing community.
+Likewise, the more central the organisation is to the community, the more important fit is.
+For instance, GiveWell regularly hires people who aren’t as motivated by effective altruism, which works because they’re more established and focus heavily on international development, which has a preexisting community.

 How good is the career capital?

 We think there is some truth in this worry, and many of these roles aren’t the ideal options for career capital, especially at the junior level.
 However, the career capital you gain is better than many people think.

 There are a lot of interesting opportunities for advancement in these types of roles.
-In MIRI’s particular case we’re always trying to ‘eat’ our superiors job.
+In MIRI’s particular case, we’re always trying to ‘eat’ our superior’s job.
 So I’m always trying to steal all the things I can from Nate [the Executive Director of MIRI], and our office manager is trying to take all of my job.
-So I would encourage people who think they have operations skills to jump into entry level roles and build their capital that way.
+So I would encourage people who think they have operations skills to jump into entry-level roles and build their capital that way.